python/devguide/developer-workflow/psrt.rst

 * Checking the Azure Pipelines and Azure Trusted Signing audit logs for signs of compromise.

-If any signs of compromise or incorrectly signed binaries are discovered by the PSRT, only will certificates be revoked and an advisory published.
+If any signs of compromise or incorrectly signed binaries are discovered by the PSRT, only then will certificates be revoked and an advisory published.
 If compromise is reported, the following non-destructive actions can be taken by the PSRT without verifying the reported information as a precaution, if relevant:

-* Rotating secrets associated with code signing (``TrustedSigningSecret`` for Azure Trusted Publishing)
+* Rotating secrets associated with code signing (``TrustedSigningSecret`` for Azure Trusted Publishing).
 * Resetting passwords for accounts with access to signing certificates.

 Template responses